 If you have pets, you may wish to have them stay with a trusted friend or family member throughout the moving process.
 If there is no one nearby who can take them, seek out a high-quality boarding facility in your new neighbourhood.
 The moving process can be incredibly stressful for pets, so it will make everything easier on them if they are out of your way.

 If you have children, you may also wish to have them stay with someone else or at a daycare center while you’re unpacking, particularly if they’re younger.
 Older kids can help with the unpacking, but they’re still likely to get bored or frustrated after a period of time.
 Have activities ready to go if they need a break – you can even assign them the task of researching local services.

 Resist the urge to set up your TV right away.
 While it may seem like a good idea to have entertainment while you are unpacking, it’s easy to slip into the trap of getting distracted when you should be working.
 Try to hold out as long as possible before hooking it up.
 (If you really need to watch the hockey game, you can always go out and check out your new neighbourhood pub!)

-BigSteelBox offers mobile storage containers and secure storage facilities across Canada to help make your move easier.
+We provide reliable and affordable local and long distance moving service across Canada.
+Plus, we offer secure storage at our facilities across the country to help make your move easier.
 Our portable storage containers are sturdy and durable.
 They can withstand the elements and keep your belongings safe and dry throughout the unpacking process.
-We offer door-to-door delivery of your BigSteelBox from your former residence to your new home so you don't have to worry about driving a moving truck yourself.
+We offer door-to-door delivery of your BigSteelBox from your former residence to your new home, so you don’t have to worry about driving a moving truck yourself.